Best Gold Mutual Funds in India (2026)

 Top Gold Mutual Funds in India

-Here is the list of the top gold mutual funds in India sorted based on their 5-year CAGR.
+Here is the list of the top gold mutual funds in India, sorted by their 5-year CAGR.

 | Name | AUM (Rs. in cr.) | CAGR 5Y(% | CAGR 3Y(%) | Expense Ratio(%) | NAV (₹ per unit) | Exit Load(%) | Volatility(%) |